learnscripture/learnscripture.net/docs/architecture.rst

     fab manage_py_command:setup_mailgun

-* Google Analytics for statistics.
-There are also some stats of our own which can be viewed at https://learnscripture.net/stats/?requests&full_accounts although this hasn't always been working.

 * ESV API for getting ESV text.
 We obey the ESV license which requires us to cache only a limited number of verses in the local database.
   The presence of the whole text, however, is needed for the word